Semantic Understanding of Scenes through the ADE20K Dataset: Introduction

 Many datasets have been collected for the purpose of semantic understanding of scenes.
 We review the datasets according to the level of details of their annotations, then briefly go through the previous work of semantic segmentation networks.

 {\bf Object classification/detection datasets.} Most of the large-scale datasets typically only contain labels at the image level or provide bounding boxes.
-Examples include Imagenet~\cite{ILSVRC15}, Pascal~\cite{everingham2010pascal}, and KITTI~\cite{Geiger2012CVPR}.
-Imagenet has the largest set of classes, but contains relatively simple scenes.
-Pascal and KITTI are more challenging and have more objects per image, however, their classes as well as scenes are more constrained.
+Examples include ImageNet~\citep{ILSVRC15}, Pascal~\citep{everingham2010pascal}, and KITTI~\citep{Geiger2012CVPR}.
+ImageNet has the largest set of classes, but contains relatively simple scenes.
+Pascal and KITTI are more challenging and have more objects per image, however, their classes and scenes are more constrained.